-The following instructions reflect the most current transmission linkage configuration with a spring/ dampener connected to the steering lever and the FSC using direct linkage instead of a sliding fork disconnect (starting S/N 15-134121).
+The following instructions reflect the most current transmission linkage configuration with a spring/ dampener connected to the steering lever (starting S/N 11-109716) and the FSC using direct linkage instead of a sliding fork disconnect (starting S/N 15-134121).
 Earlier units will need to use the transmission control adjustment instructions from the P/N 9000-30 Service Manual.